JoseLuisMontemayor/Election_Analysis/README.md

 ## Summary
-The analysis of the election shows that the big
+The analysis of the election shows the results of the next candidates:

+1. Charles Casper Stockham
+2. Diana DeGette
+3. Raymon Anthony Doane

+The winner of the election with the most amount of votes was Diana DeGette, with 272,892 and with 73.8% of the total votation.

+Next was Charles Casper with 23.0% (85,213) and at last Raymon Anthony Doane with 3.1% (11,606).